tommyfok/python-playground/README.md

 python-blog
 ===========
-A simple full stack exercise of building a blog, using Python as REST Apis provider and [Avalon](http://rubylouvre.github.io/mvvm/) as front-end MV* framework.
+A simple full stack exercise of building a blog, using Python as the REST Api provider and [Avalon](http://rubylouvre.github.io/mvvm/) as front-end MV* framework.